 Don’t be tempted to hold an open house or barbeque; it’s important that you visit each resident in his or her place of residence.
-Take goods notes about your first impressions of the resident and the condition of their rental unit.
+Take good notes about your first impressions of the resident and the condition of their rental unit.

-It’s always a good idea to have each tenant complete a Tenant Information Document that includes:
+It’s always a good idea to have each tenant complete a tenant information document that includes:

 - Tenant contact information (include emergency contact)